Setting Up a Green Hydrogen Lab: What Colleges and Universities Need to Know

 pedagogy, and safety standards tailored to academic environments.

-to consider before establishing a green hydrogen lab—and how doing so can
+In this blog, we explore what colleges and universities need to consider before establishing a green hydrogen laboratory and how doing so can position them at the forefront of clean energy education.

 A dedicated lab helps institutions:

-In short, a green hydrogen lab turns students from passive
+In short, a green hydrogen lab turns students from passive learners into active contributors to India’s clean energy future.

-budget, here are the foundational components that most institutions require:
+While each lab should be tailored to its objectives and budget, here are the foundational components that most institutions require:

 1. Water Purification Module